 Arnaud Norena leads the “Sensory systems and neuroplasticity” team of the Neuroscience Department located at Aix-Marseille University (UMR 7260) where he also teaches as a full-time Professor.
 His work has been focused on understanding auditory function and dysfunction mechanisms for many years with a strong emphasis on tinnitus physiology and psychophysics.
 He is recognized all over the world as a key opinion leader in this field.
 He has developed an influential model of tinnitus which accounts for many facets of the tinnitus phenomenology (Noreña, 2011; Noreña and Farley, 2012).
 His innovation is continuously rewarded by national and international agencies and he has published nearly 40 papers in the field of auditory neurophysiology and tinnitus .

 Dr. Norena is an explorer, who always pushes CILcare’s in-vivo methods in electrophysiology and electroacoustic to the very best.
 We’re so lucky to have him on board!

 President of OCT Consulting

 Before founding OCT, Bernard led teams and developed animal models, mainly in rodents, to support drug discovery and development at Sanofi in the fields of oncology.
-He was head of the in vivo pharmacology team in the Oncology group of Sanofi in Montpellier and was in charge of several preclinical programs.
+He was head of the in vivo pharmacology team in Sanofi’s Oncology group in Montpellier and was in charge of several preclinical programs.

 Bernard managed many studies aiming at determining the potential efficacy of new drugs targeting tumors and their metastasis (antibody-drug conjugates, tubulin binders, platinum, kinases inhibitors).
 He is the author of several international publications and patents.

-Bernard also teaches « New R&D strategies in oncology – Cancer personalized medicine » in Medecine and Sciences Universities in France.
+Bernard also teaches « New R&D strategies in oncology – Cancer personalized medicine » in Medecine and Science Universities in France.